RWANDA – The Trip

 Day 3 Sat March 25

-Today just happened to be Community day that, with my luck, happens one day per month.
-Nothing happens till 11 or 11:30, not even a moto taxi.
+Today just happened to be Community Day and with my luck, only happens one day per month.
+Nothing happens till 11 or 11:30, not even a moto-taxi.
 I spent the morning talking to the same German and Australian fellow I had been hanging around with.
 There was no water in the morning so I had a shower.

 I finally got a moto taxi to Kigali Car Rental and picked up a Toyota Rav ($40/day) for two days of driving around Rwanda.